 These deadlines are 11:59 pm AoE (Anywhere on Earth)

 The event will consist of short presentations by the student authors of each accepted submission, and of a poster that will be on display throughout the duration of the conference.
 All participants of the conference are encouraged to attend the talks and approach the students during the poster presentation.
-However, the clearly marked main author of the contribution will be given priority when selecting the recipients of the student travel awards.

 In addition to the poster on display during the conference, accepted submissions will be listed, with title and author name, in the event description in the conference proceedings.
 The authors will also have the option to upload their poster and presentation to the FMCAD web site.
 The report itself will not appear in the FMCAD proceedings; thus, the presentation at FMCAD should not interfere with potential future submissions of this research (to FMCAD or elsewhere).

 The best contributions (determined by public vote by attendees) will be given public recognition and a certificate at the event.

 Most of the applicants will receive up to $1000 of travel reimbursement after the conference.
 The first author of each contribution will be given priority over other authors.
 Please make sure you hold on to all receipts for reimbursement.
 Further instructions on how to apply for travel grants will be on the website.